-The Town's total revenues were \$223.5 million.
-The total cost of all programs and services was \$238 million.
-The Town's overall decrease of \$14.6 million in net position compared with a decrease in net position of \$6.8 million last year is attributable to many factors both in relation to full accrual activities on a government-wide basis as well as significant changes in results in operations, year over year, in the Town's General Fund and Internal Service Funds.
+The Town's total revenues were \$235.2 million.
+The total cost of all programs and services was \$254.4 million.
+The Town's overall decrease of \$19.3 million in net position compared with a decrease in net position of \$14.6 million last year is attributable to many factors both in relation to full accrual activities on a government-wide basis as well as significant changes in results in operations, year over year, in the Town's General Fund and Internal Service Funds.

-The Town's program revenues increased \$12 million (\$223.5 million compared to \$211.5 million).
-Increases in grants, property taxes, and charges for services of \$9.6 million, \$1.4 million, and \$1 million respectively, were recognized.
+The Town's program revenues increased \$9.3 million to \$235.2 million compared to \$225.9 million in the prior year.
+Increases in grants, property taxes, and other general revenues of \$4.8 million, \$3.6 million, and \$1.7 million respectively, were recognized.